 ……..the most arresting sight of all, a visually astonishing light show which magically transforms the brick arches into the shopping arcade where our journey began.
 Fast-flowing river water becomes a tiled floor.
 It’s simple, but jaw-droppingly effective.- The Art’s Desk

 Almost hidden right at the end of the dark arches you could see a tightly packed huddle of people all staring at something but it was unclear what.
 I wedged my way in to the very densely packed throng but could see nothing but pitch black with the rushing sound of water, then magically the most incredible projection appeared that wrapped round the arches and illuminated the space underneath.
 It was like a flooded cathedral or a ballroom of a titanic like ship and totally took the breath away.
 I could have stayed there gawping at it for a long time but the throng of people wanting to look meant that I needed to make some room.
 The projections were created by Mic Pool, I have no idea how he has done them but they were the highlight of this amazing day.- Into The Orchard.com

 Der Ring des Nibelungen.
 Royal Opera House Covent Garden (2004-2018)

 Mic has designed projections for two productions of THE RING CYCLE, both for Keith Warner, The first for New National Theatre Tokyo, and this production, which created the 4 operas between 2004 – 2006, and then presented complete cycles in 2007, 2012, and 2018.
 With sets by the late Stefanos Lazaridis, I created all the projected content in a co-design with Dick Straker.
-The Royal Opera is presenting 4 complete cycles of the work in it’s 2018/19 season.

 “….director and designer give us something really breathtaking when the swirling waters of the Rhine seem to coalesce into a projection of a spinning globe: the ultimate prize for those with power and ambition” – The Independent